kaustubhsant/CSC591-DevOps-Project/README.md

 For this goal, we are using the following:

    1. [pylint](http://www.pylint.org/) for static source code analysis
-   2. [Voilations](https://wiki.jenkins-ci.org/display/JENKINS/Violations) plugin in Jenkins to report the results
+   2. [Violations](https://wiki.jenkins-ci.org/display/JENKINS/Violations) plugin in Jenkins to report the results

-We are parsing the results obtained by running pylint on our target project and converting them to a format which the Voilations plugin in Jenkins can read from.
+We are parsing the results obtained by running pylint on our target project and converting them to a format which the Violations plugin in Jenkins can read from.

 	pylint -f parseable -d I0011,R0801 saws | tee pylint.out

-The Voilations plugin reads these results and outputs in Jenkins as shown below.
+The Violations plugin reads these results and outputs in Jenkins as shown below.

 ![image](/images/pylint-voilations.png)